fredins/vattenskoter/web/README.md

 ```

 ## Other information
-- The server url can be changed in the ``` ./src/app/apis/URIs.tsx ```,
+- The server url can be changed in ``` ./src/app/apis/URIs.tsx ```,
-  which can useful if you want to change to a server running locally.
+  which can useful if you want to change to a local server.